sematext/docs/docs/synthetics/ci-cd-integration.md

 **Configure Run Monitor Step in Pipeline YAML**

-Configure run monitor stage in `.gitlab-ci.yml` to trigger run after deployment and upload the artifacts.
+Configure the run monitor stage in `.gitlab-ci.yml` to trigger a run after deployment and upload the artifacts.

 ```yaml
 stages: